 In so doing the design of the project must meet compliance requirements of the project-accredited agency taking ownership of the design and effective implementation of the project, which is the AFD.
 The ESA is undertaken also to meet the GCF’s E&S policy and national environmental management agencies.
 For this reason, relevant policy and legislation are identified in this report with comment on how it might apply to the project as designed.

 The project has been classified as a Category B project by AFD/GCF with moderate risks.
 These risks are associated with construction and the installation of equipment and the rehabilitation of buildings associated with meteorological offices and weather stations.
 This ESA seeks to take a pragmatic approach in line with GCF policy.
-The ESMF in Section 4 presents an environmental management plan (ESMP) aligned to the sequential decision-making processes on the project as it is implemented.
+The ESMF in Section 4 presents an environmental management framework (ESMF) aligned to the sequential decision-making processes on the project as it is implemented.
 Particular emphasis is paid to the siting of weather stations and the management of health and safety (H&S) aspects of the equipment installation, building refurbishment and construction works.

 The risks are assessed in relation to the project components.
 In screening these it is evident that E&S risks will be concerned with siting options, the building or rehabilitation of facilities to accommodate offices and new equipment, the construction of weather observation stations and Doppler Radar equipment, and the installation of wave height monitoring buoys.